ESA: U.S. gained 13M gamers during the pandemic

-The U.S. has nearly 227 million video game players across all ages, up 5.8% from 214.4 million a year earlier, according to an annual report by the Entertainment Software Association (ESA), the trade group that represents the game industry.
+The U.S. has nearly 227 million video game players of all ages, up 5.8% from 214.4 million a year earlier.
+This is according to an annual report by the Entertainment Software Association (ESA), the trade group that represents the game industry.

-The annual 2021 Essential Facts About the Video Game Industry shows that more people play video games than ever before and that video game players are engaged, diverse, and reflective of American society.
+The annual 2021 Essential Facts About the Video Game Industry report shows that more people play video games than ever before and that players are engaged, diverse, and reflective of American society.
 The ESA released the report’s findings on July 13 in conjunction with the 2021 online-only Games for Change event this week.

 Other facts: The average video game player is 31 years old (and 80% of players are over 18 years old).
 About 77% play with others online or in-person at least weekly (up from 65% in 2020).
 The report found 74% of parents play games with their children at least weekly (up from 55% in 2020).